 Although this is a very conservative estimate, since this would assume that there is a constant gap around the entire circle and not just at its greatest point, by using this value we have a significant amount of water loss that can account for nearly a 40% loss in efficiency.
-We are currently looking into testing different types of seals to help lower this.
+We are currently looking into testing different types of seals to help lower this with a leather seal looking the most favorable.

 Future Work